The Petersson/Kuznetsov trace formula with prescribed local ramifications: Abstract

 \section{Abstract}

 In this paper we derive refined Petersson/Kuznetsov trace formulae with prescribed local ramifications.
-The spectral side of these formulae are much shorter than the standard versions.
-We use them to study the first moment and the subconvexity bound of certain Rankin-Selberg L-function in a hybrid setting.
+The spectral side of these formulae \yh{picks out newforms whose associated local components come from specific sub-families of representations of given level, and are much shorter compared with the classical versions.} We use them to study the first moment and the subconvexity bound of certain Rankin-Selberg $L-$function in a hybrid setting, \yh{ obtaining Weyl bound in a wider range compared to previous works}.